Iterated spans and classical topological field theories: Complete Segal Objects in an -Topos

+For the proof it is convenient to first consider functoriality of complete Segal objects in maps of distributors.
 The usual notion of a map between \itopoi{} is that of a \emph{geometric morphism}: an adjunction where the left adjoint preserves finite limits.
-The \icats{} of complete Segal spaces are functorial with respect to geometric morphisms of \itopoi{} --- in fact, it will be useful to observe that they are functorial for a slightly more general class of maps: \begin{defn} Let $\mathcal{X}$ and $\mathcal{Y}$ be \itopoi{}.
+The \icats{} of complete Segal objects are functorial with respect to a slightly more general class of maps: \begin{defn} Let $\mathcal{X}$ and $\mathcal{Y}$ be \itopoi{}.
 A \emph{pseudo-geometric morphism} from $\mathcal{X}$ to $\mathcal{Y}$ is a functor $f_{*} \colon \mathcal{X} \to \mathcal{Y}$ such that $f_{*}$ admits a left adjoint $f^{*}$ which preserves pullbacks. \end{defn}

 \begin{defn} Let $\mathcal{X} \subseteq \mathcal{Y}$ and $\mathcal{X}' \subseteq \mathcal{Y}'$ be distributors.
 A \defterm{pseudo-geometric morphism} from $\mathcal{Y}$ to $\mathcal{Y}'$ is a functor $G \colon \mathcal{Y} \to \mathcal{Y}'$ such that: \begin{enumerate}[(1)] \item $G$ takes $\mathcal{X}$ to $\mathcal{X}'$. \item $G$ has a left adjoint $F \colon \mathcal{Y}' \to \mathcal{Y}$. \item $F$ takes $\mathcal{X}'$ to $\mathcal{X}$. \item If $\phi \colon \Delta^{1}\times \Delta^{1} \to \mathcal{Y}'$ is a pullback diagram such that $\phi(1,1) \in \mathcal{X}'$, then $F(\phi)$ is a pullback diagram in $\mathcal{Y}$. \end{enumerate} \end{defn}